honleungdydx/Math480-Project/README.md

 Topic 2:
 Find out the best algorithm to solve the famous Fermat-Torricelli problem with weights.
 We shall investigate three methods to solve them.

+Besides our discussion about how to deal with these two topics.
+The following shows the exact work each person did.